OpenVidu/openvidu.io/README.md

 ## Versioning

 MkDocs Material uses the [mike](https://github.com/jimporter/mike) tool for versioning. mike uses GitHub pages to host the documentation, and builds each version on branch `gh-pages`.
-Install it with `pip install mike`.

 The repository must be using MkDocs Material and must be properly setup like explained [here](https://squidfunk.github.io/mkdocs-material/setup/setting-up-versioning/).
 This proper setup includes the following points: